TEMPTING TUNES: Interfaces of Sound and Narrative in Korean Culture

 “Buddhist sounds in contemporary Japan and South Korea”.
 Panel for the Association for Asian Studies (AAS) Annual Conference, Boston, USA, March 16-19, 2023.
 Panel organizer: Barbara Wall; Panelists: Duncan Reehl (Boston University), Iljung Kim (University of British Columbia), Erez Joskovich (Ben Gurion University and Tel Aviv University), Katherine Lee, University of California, Los Angeles), Barbara Wall.

 “Transnationalization of Localisms and Cultural Deterritorialization in Korean Hip-hop”.
-Presentation for the Transpacific East Asia: Transformations and Trajectories in Music and Sound Conference, University of Sheffield, June 1, 2023.
+Transpacific East Asia: Transformations and Trajectories in Music and Sound Conference, University of Sheffield, June 1, 2023.
 (Speaker: Amos Farooqi)

 “Where is Home?
 Displacement and Constructed Communities in Korean Hip-hop”.

-Presentation for the 31st Association for Korean Studies in Europe (AKSE) Conference, Copenhagen, June 23.
-(Speaker: Amos Farooqi)
+31st Association for Korean Studies in Europe (AKSE) Conference, Copenhagen, June 23.
+(Speaker: Amos Farooqi

 “How to teach hancha and hanmun in Korean Studies?”
 Panel for the 31st Association for Korean Studies in Europe (AKSE) Conference, Copenhagen, June 23.
 (Panel organizer: Barbara Wall; Panelists: Ross King (University of British Columbia), Young Kyun Oh (Arizona State University), Isabelle Sancho (EHESS, Paris)/Vladimir Glomb (FU Berlin), Line Daugaard/Barbara Wall (Copenhagen).